 If these factors don’t exist in your marriage, then it’ll require more work to stay married – especially if you’re mourning a broken dream that infertility represents.
 Not getting pregnant (infertility) is a major loss in life, and it can ruin a relationship forever.

 This is just a brief, basic overview of the possibilities surrounding divorce, infertility, and staying married.
 Gadoua goes into much more detail in Contemplating Divorce – it’s an amazing book, and belongs on the shelf of even happily married couples!
-She discusses how to rebuild marriages in practical ways — and I describe four specific ways in How to Decide About Getting Divorced.
+She discusses how to rebuild marriages in practical ways — and I describe four specific ways in The Top Predictor of Divorce – and How to Avoid It.